mcc-us/bookkeeping/_pages/chap09.cash.md

 ### 1. Petty Cash

-**Opening a Petty Cash Act** requires a trasfer of funds from cash to petty cash.
+**Opening a Petty Cash Act** requires a transfer of funds from cash to petty cash.

 **Replenshing Petty Cash is same as Opening**.